 Adults overwinter in crevices on tree trunks.
 In early spring they mate and females begin depositing orange-yellow eggs in the crevices about the buds, and after the foliage is out, on the leaves.
 Hatching occurs in 4-15 days.
 Yellow to green nymphs pass through five in instars in 2-3 weeks before reaching the adult stage.
 There are one to five generations per year depending on species.

-- To get rid of psyllids spray horticultural oil in early spring to destroy overwintering adults and eggs.
+- Spray horticultural oil in early spring to destroy overwintering adults and eggs.

 - Beneficial insects, such as ladybugs and lacewing, are important natural predators of this pest.
 For best results, make releases when pest levels are low to medium.